 Emotional Support Dog Vest

 It isn’t a requirement that you have your dog marked as an ESA, but it may prevent some questions about why you have an animal in a place that does not normally allow dogs.
-Identifying your dog as an ESA can also help prevent people from petting the dog without asking you first.
-Additionally, a dog wearing an ESA vest may ease your travel experience.
+Identifying your dog as an ESA can also help prevent people from petting your dog without asking you first.

 The vest we’ve linked to above is available in multiple sizes.
-It’s high quality and has a 1-year guarantee.
+It’s high quality and has a one-year guarantee.
 The harness has “Emotional Support” clearly marked to prevent any confusion.